mesosphere-backup/deimos/README.rst

     pip install deimos

 Although Deimos does not have a library dependency on a particular Mesos version, one does need a development version of the `Mesos package`_ (for which there are also `Python bindings`_), available only for very recent Ubuntu, to try out external containerizers.
+Official support for external containerizers will be available in the next Mesos release (0.19).

 ----------------------------
 Passing Parameters to Docker